 Many of those sectors still use brokers, dealers and resellers to bring together end-users and the companies that manufacture or deliver products and services.

-The danger for those intermediates is that they too will increasingly lose out either as their former partners and suppliers leapfrog them to go direct, or new digital platforms do to them what price comparison sites did to Independent Financial Advisors.
+The danger for those intermediates is that they will increasingly lose out as former partners and suppliers leapfrog them to go direct, or new digital platforms do to them what price comparison sites did to Independent Financial Advisors.

 Why customer relationships are more important than ever

 Digital technologies enable customers to interact with companies in new ways which are faster, richer in information and more convenient.
-What’s more, customers used to instant interactions via social media and mobile apps now expect that sort of service from every company they deal with.
+What’s more, customers used to instant interactions via social media and mobile apps now expect that sort of service from every company.

 In the digital world, the company that makes it easiest for a customer to find a great deal and complete a purchase is more likely to win the business.
 And the company that provides great service and proactively adds value will keep that business – even if they are more expensive.